relativitydev/relativity-trace-documentation/docs/index.md

 Trace agent.
 The access_token is retrieved from ClaimsPrincipal.Current.Identities

-### Trace Custom Scripts
+### Custom RelativityScripts

-Several useful Relativity Scripts are shipped by default with Trace application.
+Several useful SQL RelativityScripts are shipped by default with Trace application.

 | **Script Name**   | **Description**                                                                                                | **Inputs and Outputs**                                                                                                                                                                                                                                                                                    |
 |-------------------|----------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|